Lexington Hearald Leader: Federal complaint filed against Jesse Benton over undercover video

 “We have long argued that dark money groups that influence elections but keep their donors secret are dangerous to our democracy.
 Here is clear evidence as to why,” said Brendan Fischer, associate counsel for the Campaign Legal Center.

 Benton could face civil fines if the FEC opens a case, according to the Campaign Legal Center.
-In one of its most famous foreign donor investigations, the FEC imposed $719,000 in fines against Democrats involved in that party’s 1996 fundraising from contributors in China and other countries in exchange for meetings with then-President Bill Clinton and Vice President Al Gore.“The solicitation of the contribution in and of itself is illegal, even if money never changes hands,” said Noble, general counsel for the Campaign Legal Center.
-“So it’s illegal to ask a foreign donor or to help a foreign donor make contributions.
-If you look at the videotape, I think it clearly falls in the definition of solicitation.”
+In one of its most famous foreign donor investigations, the FEC imposed $719,000 in fines against Democrats involved in that party’s 1996 fundraising from contributors in China and other countries in exchange for meetings with then-President Bill Clinton and Vice President Al Gore.

 The Campaign Legal Center also named Beach and Great America PAC, based in Alexandria, Va., in its FEC complaint.